istio/istio.io/_docs/tasks/timeout-retries-circuit-breakers.md

 type: markdown
 ---

-This task shows how to do X in a Kubernetes cluster.
-You'll learn how to ...
+This task shows you how to setup timeouts, retries, and circuit breakers in Envoy using Istio.

 ## Before you begin